-The SPIA interface is often used to communicate with external peripheral devices such as sensors, Flash or EEPROM memory devices etc. Originally developed by Motorola, the four line SPIA interface is a synchronous serial data interface that has a relatively simple communication protocol simplifying the programming requirements when communicating with external hardware devices.
+The SPI interface is often used to communicate with external peripheral devices such as sensors, Flash or EEPROM memory devices etc. Originally developed by Motorola, the four line SPI interface is a synchronous serial data interface that has a relatively simple communication protocol simplifying the programming requirements when communicating with external hardware devices.

 The communication is full duplex and operates as a slave/master type, where the device can be either master or slave.
-Although the SPIA interface specification can control multiple slave devices from a single master, however these devices are provided with only one $\overline{SCSA}$ pin.
+Although the SPIA interface specification can control multiple slave devices from a single master, however this device is provided with only one $\overline{\text{SCSA}}$ pin.
 If the master needs to control multiple slave devices from a single master, the master can use I/O pins to select the slave devices.